radixdlt/babylon-wallet-ios/README.md

 ## Encapsulate ALL dependencies
 We encapsulate ALL real world APIs, dependencies and inputs such as UserDefaults, Keychain, NotificationCenter, API Clients etc, we follow the pattern of [PointFreeCo's Isoword here UserDefaults][https://github.com/pointfreeco/isowords/tree/main/Sources/UserDefaultsClient].

-Define the "interface" using structs!
-Which does NOT use `protocol`s!
-We use structs with closures for each function as input, which makes mocking super easy.
-Here is a code excerpt:

 ```swift
 public struct UserDefaultsClient {
   public var boolForKey: (String) -> Bool